brachtlab/mephisto-heterozygosity-analysis/README.md

 ---
-# 1. Measuring LOH as alternative allele frequency
+# 1. Measuring heterozygosity as alternative allele frequency

 ### 1.1 **Map with `minimap2 onto HAPLOID genome assembly of haplotype 1`**:
   - Haplotype 1 can be arbitrarily determined, and snps will represent the other haplotype.